A Short Story by Bekah Ferguson.

 I flicked my gaze upward at the sky as I walked and imagined being able to see through the blue expanse with x-ray vision to the place hiding behind it where only rockets could reach: where everything suddenly became jet black for infinity.
 Jet black but not empty.
 Full of the unknown, the unseen.
 I slowed my step, watching my fellow students stream into the open doors of the school ahead where they disappeared inside.

-My mind hovered over the moon, which I could see vividly from many angles thanks to all the pictures and video clips I’d seen of the moon landings.
+My mind hovered over the moon, which I could see vividly from many angles thanks to all the pictures and video clips I’d seen of the moon landing.
 It was as though I’d actually been there myself.
 I considered then how we’d only traveled to the moon so far, and rovers a little farther, like mars.
 Mars I could picture just as well as the moon, though I knew no humans had yet set foot on it.
 I also knew that there were other galaxies out there too.
 And suns even bigger than our own.

 I reached the tarmac and waited for the line up at the door to diminish.
 It didn’t seem to me that this little planet could possibly be all there was to existence, holding no greater meaning or value.
 It seemed to me that death was much like traveling to the moon: it was as far as us humans had yet gone in our bodies.
 The rest of the galaxy and beyond was still a mystery.
 Not an unsolvable mystery though, but an infinite one, just like the universe.
 Those who potentially traveled to some world beyond after death simply weren’t able to return to tell us what they’d seen or where they’d gone.